 - Changes in any part of an environment can hinder or improve the chances of some species surviving.

 Rivers and Us includes an emphasis on freshwater monitoring and taking action to protect/enhance water quality in your local area.
+Monitoring stream health takes you step by step through water quality monitoring and assessment.
+Ideally, students will use this data to inform subsequent action.

 The Hub has created a suite of wraparound resources for teaching Rivers and Us: